-Flora Gardens Primary School is in the second year of a three-year partnership with Wigmore Hall and the Tri-Borough Music Hub.
+Flora Gardens Primary School is in the third year of a three-year partnership with Wigmore Hall and the Tri-Borough Music Hub.
 This Partner Schools Programme is a new, strategic approach to working with schools, through which Wigmore Hall Learning is working in partnership with music hubs and the schools themselves to place music at the heart of their ethos, empowering them to co-create their own cultural activity across the school.
 This programme is taking place in four schools in four different boroughs: The Tri-borough, Havering, Tower Hamlets and Haringey.
-We are very fortunate to be a part of this project.
+We are very fortunate to be a part of this programme.

 Year 5 and 6: Guitar Composition Project with Paul Griffiths

 Last year, Year 5 and 6 took part in a composition project with guitarist and composer Paul Griffiths.
 The two year groups wrote new compositions and performed these during an in-school sharing on the afternoon of June 23rd and at Wigmore Hall on July 12th.
 The compositions were based on the theme ‘Stepping Up’ – the Year 5s were focusing on stepping up to be the new school leaders this year, and Year 6 were focusing on leaving a positive legacy at this school before they stepped up to secondary school.